danieltjw/aifutures/README.md

 Possible Scenarios:
 - Indifference
     - Most might consider us too boring
+        - humans generate low informational value
 - Destructive
     - Intentionally
-        - ****'s basilisk (unlikely)
+        - Roko's basilisk (unlikely)
     - Accidentally
-- Friendly
+- Interested
-    - Some will create representatives to interact with us and be interested in our well-being (Partnership/Caretaker)
+    - Some will create representatives to interact with us
+        - Some might be interested in our well-being
+            - may lead to the Partnership/Caretaker Scenario

 We will initially attempt to align AIs to our values, but it may also be prudent to anticipate what an Artificial Super Intelligence's values might be to try and accommodate them.